Snoilt/learninjs/README.md

 my code is a mess ngl but it somehow works i guess. btw from now on this calc is called calc2gether

+sry if the variables are kinda ass im just that stupid :/

+also that empty calculator folder??? idk how to remove that am new to github

 STUFF IT CAN DO:
 -add/div/mul/sub 2 numbers